aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.

-Last update: Mon Dec 30 05:09:01 2024
+Last update: Tue Dec 31 05:08:33 2024

 ### Let's play! 🎮